Loading…

 Wufoo is owned by SurveyMonkey and has been on slow maintenance for years.
 The product still works, the UI is clean, and basic forms behave fine.
 But the integration list is short, payments are limited, the workflow tooling is thin, and the roadmap moves at a glacial pace compared to active competitors.
 Pricing: free tier (100 entries/month), paid plans $14.08-$74.08/mo.

 Jotform has spent the last five years aggressively expanding the platform.
-Native HIPAA on a $39/mo plan, 40+ payment providers, 150+ integrations, native approvals and e-signatures, a built-in submission management layer (Inbox, Tables), AI form builder, and an active monthly release cadence.
+Native HIPAA on the Gold plan ($99/mo billed annually), 40+ payment providers, 150+ integrations, native approvals and e-signatures, a built-in submission management layer (Inbox, Tables), AI form builder, and an active monthly release cadence.
 Pricing starts at $34/mo and scales with submissions.

 | Dimension | Jotform | Wufoo | Winner |